AlessandroGulli/Artificial-Intelligence-MSc-Degree/ComputerVision_and_ML_for_Art_Works/README.md

 About paintings, once detection is validated by SMV, a SIFT classification classifies canvases against a pre-computed DB of descriptors.

-The entire chain of operations on video images can be summarized as follow: o Image processing on input frame video o Painting detection from the context o Painting outliers removals through linear SVM classifier trained on HOG features o Painting classification from DB o People and statue detection with Mask R-CNN o People detection outliers through linear SVM classifier trained on HOG features o A user interface for final visualization collecting all the information retrieved
+The entire chain of operations on video images can be summarized as follow:
+* Image processing on input frame video
+* Painting detection from the context
+* Painting outliers removals through linear SVM classifier trained on HOG features
+* Painting classification from DB
+* People and statue detection with Mask R-CNN
+* People detection outliers through linear SVM classifier trained on HOG features
+* A user interface for final visualization collecting all the information retrieved